creationix/howtonode.org/articles/understanding-process-next-tick.markdown

 Date: Tue Jan 24 2012 19:07:00 GMT
 Node: v0.6.8

 I have seen quite a few people being confused about `process.nextTick()`.
-Let's take a look at what `process.nextTick()` does, and when to use it.
+Let’s take a look at what `process.nextTick()` does, and when to use it.

 As you might already know, every Node application runs on a single thread.
-What this means is that **apart from I/O**—at any time, only one task/event is processed by Node's event loop.
+What this means is that **apart from I/O**—at any time, only one task/event is processed by Node’s event loop.
 You can imagine this event loop to be a queue of callbacks that are processed by Node on every **tick** of the event loop.
 So, even if you are running Node on a multi-core machine, you will not get any parallelism in terms of actual processing—all events will be processed only one at a time.
 This is why Node is a great fit for I/O bound tasks, and definitely not for CPU intensive tasks.
 For every I/O bound task, you can simply define a callback that will get added to the event queue.
 The callback will fire when the I/O operation is done, and in the mean time, the application can continue to process other I/O bound requests.

 Given this model, what `process.nextTick()` actually does is defer the execution of an action till the next pass around the event loop.
-Let's take a simple example.
+Let’s take a simple example.
 If we had a function `foo()` which we wanted to invoke in the next tick, this is how we do it:

 	function foo() {
 		console.log('foo');